gAndy50/EuWebUI/README.md

 # EuWebUI

 # ABOUT
 EuWebUI is a wrapper of WebUI for the OpenEuphoria programming language.
+This uses Greg's FFI Library for Euphoria and must use the 64-bit version of Euphoria.

 # LICENSE